indica-mcf/Indica/doc/design.rst

 provided at instantiation-time; this would be useful if the operation were expected to be applied multiple times to different data but using some of the same parameters.

+We can discuss whether it would be best to have the call return a new object or to operate on the first argument in-place.
+I find the former tidier, more readable, generally less prone to bugs, etc. However, the second can save memory.
+Both approaches allow us to avoid operating on global variables.